dexie-space/chia-seeder-light/README.md

   -V, --version                   Print version
 ```

 Note: To operate on port 53, chia-seeder-light must run as root.
-Alternatively, you can configure firewall rules to forward traffic to the appropriate port.
+Alternatively configure firewall rules to forward traffic to the appropriate port.